-- Islamic bank promises to deliver the asset on a future date and the bank adds cost of construction plus the bank profit margin in the contract because payment is usually effected on a deferred arrangement.
+- Islamic bank promises to deliver the asset on a future date and the bank adds the cost of construction plus the bank profit margin in the contract because payment is usually effected on a deferred arrangement.
 Both the party execute an Istisna contract as a buyer and seller.

 - When manufacturing of asset is done, the Bank delivers the assets to the customer on or before agreed delivery date.
-The customer makes the payment to the seller in lump-sum or in installments at the delivery of the asset.
+The customer makes the payment to the seller in lump-sum or in instalments at the delivery of the asset.

-- Mostly banks have no competence in construction work so they draw a parallel Istisna contract with a contractor.
+- Most banks have no competence in construction work so they draw a parallel Istisna contract with a contractor.
 In this way, bank sub-contracted the construction work.
-The contractor promises to deliver the specified constructed asset or manufactured goods to the bank at a future date, before the date of delivery to customer.
+The contractor promises to deliver the specified constructed asset or manufactured goods to the bank at a future date, before the date of delivery to the customer.

 - The bank pays the agreed price to the contractor.
 The price at which the bank sub-contracts the project is lower than that in the first Istisna.